rmccurdy268/startup/README.md

 this is a comment made on my local

-this is a change i made from github.
+this is a change i've done from github.